The time to strengthen the immune system is now – before seasonal symptoms strike.

 Breastfeeding and Infant Development – Jumper Cables for Lifelong Immune Health

-Breastfeeding provides numerous immune factors that confer immediate protection but triggers immune training in the infant, colostrum, lactoferrin, monolaurin/lauric acid, probiotics, prebiotics, and antibodies.
-I’ve reviewed many of the natural factors found in breastmilk here.
+Breastfeeding provides numerous immune factors that confer immediate protection but triggers immune training in the infant, including colostrum, lactoferrin, monolaurin/lauric acid, probiotics, prebiotics, and antibodies.
+I’ve reviewed many of the natural factors found in breast milk here.

 Infant teething can be a means of exploring the environment – allowing the immune system to sample from the outside environment and help train the body to recognize “friend versus foe”.

 Kids that grow up on farms, with pets, or lots of brothers and sisters have stronger immune systems on average and experience lower rates of autoimmune symptoms later in life.

 Of course, my favorite aspect of immunity to talk about is the gut microbiome.
 The gut is where 70% of all immune cells in the body reside – and the health of the gut is central to the health of the immune system.

 Colostrum supplements are popular but can expose to low levels of dairy allergens.
 I like serum-derived immunoglobulins that come from beef but are safe for those with whey or casein issues.
 The go-to supplement is MegaIgG2000.